 5.2 We require third parties to maintain appropriate security to protect your information from unauthorised access or processing.

-6.2 If you do not wish for cookies to be installed on your device, you can change the settings on your browser or device to reject cookies.
+6.2 If you do not wish for cookies to be installed on your device, you can change the settings on your browser or device to reject cookies, or, in the case of non-essential cookies set by our platform providers, reject these via options presented through a cookie notice on the site you visit.
 For more information about how to reject cookies using your internet browser settings please consult the “Help” section of your internet browser (or alternatively visit http://www.aboutcookies.org).
 Please note that, if you do set your Internet browser to reject cookies, you may not be able to access all the functions of the Platforms.

 6.3 The names of the cookies used by the Platforms and the purposes for which these cookies are used are set out in the Cookies information for each Platform at the following locations: